awsdocs/aws-deep-learning-amis/doc_source/tutorial-cntk.md

 # CNTK<a name="tutorial-cntk"></a>

+## CNTK Tutorial<a name="tutorial-cntk-overview"></a>

 To activate the framework, follow these instructions on your Deep Learning AMI with Conda\.

-For Python 3 with CUDA 9:
+For Python 3 with CUDA 9 with cuDNN 7:

 ```
 $ source activate cntk_p36
 ```

-For Python 2 with CUDA 9:
+For Python 2 with CUDA 9 with cuDNN 7:

 ```
 $ source activate cntk_p27